ffont/push2-python/README.md

 I only testd the package in **Python 3** and **macOS**.
 Some things will not work on Python 2 but it should be easy to port.
 I don't know how it will work on Windows/Linux. ~~It is possible that MIDI port names (see [push2_python/constants.py](https://github.com/ffont/push2-python/blob/master/push2_python/constants.py#L12-L13)) need to be changed to correctly reach Push2 in Windows/Linux~~. **UPDATE**: MIDI port names should now be cross-platform, but I have not tested them on Linux/Windows.

+`push2-python` incorporates a Push2 simulator so you can do development without having your push connected.
+Check out the [simulator section](#using-the-simulator) below

 Code examples are shown at the end of this readme file.
 For an example of a full application that I built using `push2-python` and that allows you to turn your Push2 into a standalone MIDI controller (using a Rapsberry Pi!), check the [Pysha](https://github.com/ffont/pysha) source source code repository.